Graduate Seminars for Fall 2020

 German 270 (4) History of the German Language.
 Rauch

-“History of the German language”.
-Designed for graduate and undergraduate students interested in the external and internal history of the German language from prehistoric times to the present and its interchange with closely and remotely related languages.
-Sociolinguistic approaches to genetic language processes, informing the German language across time, are illustrated through the interface with literary documents from ancient Cattle Raids though Runic, Gothic, Medieval German and English texts, as well as excerpts from Luther’s era, Modern and Contemporary German.
+Designed for graduate and undergraduate students interested in the story of the German language from prehistoric times to the present, and its contact with closely and remotely related languages.
+Understanding German shows that the same language principles underlie all language learning; their practical application for various professional skills, including digital skills, is stressed.
+Sociolinguistic approaches to language changes, informing the German language across time, are illustrated through the interface with literary texts dating from ancient Cattle Raids though Runic, Gothic, Medieval German and English texts, as well as excerpts from Luther’s era, Modern and Popular Contemporary German.
 No prerequisites.
-Taught in German & English, Textbook in German, Reader in German & English.

 Focusing on the theory and practice of foreign language pedagogy, this course is designed to provide graduate students in German with knowledge and tools for their careers as teachers in the language classroom and beyond.
 While emphasizing critical reflection on pedagogical practices–-one’s own and that of others–-students will also be introduced to the field of Second Language Acquisition research and its relationship to pedagogy.
 This, along with the development of practices that promote continuing professional growth, should provide a basis for the ability to stay theoretically informed and to participate in the professional discourse of a rapidly developing field.
 Included in this course is a significant practical component addressing the day-to-day challenges of planning for and teaching the simultaneously offered elementary German language courses.